Emanuel Swedenborg: Journal of Dreams

-By 1744, when he was 56, Swedenborg had traveled to the Netherlands.
+By 1744, when he was 56, Swedenborg had travelled to the Netherlands.
 Around the time, he began having strange dreams.
 Swedenborg carried a travel journal with him on most of his travels and did so on this journey.
 The whereabouts of the diary were long unknown, but it was discovered in the Royal Library in the 1850s and was published in 1859 as Drömboken, or Journal of Dreams.

 Swedenborg experienced many different dreams and visions, some greatly pleasurable, others highly disturbing.
 The experiences continued as he traveled to London to progress the publication of Regnum animale.
 This process, which one biographer has proposed as cathartic and comparable to the Catholic concept of Purgatory, continued for six months.
 He also proposed that what Swedenborg was recording in his Journal of Dreams was a battle between the love of himself and the love of God.

 Visions and spiritual insights

-In the last entry of the journal from 26–27 October 1744, Swedenborg appears to be clear as to which path to follow.
+In the last entry of the journal from 26 to 27 October 1744, Swedenborg appears to be clear as to which path to follow.
 He felt that he should drop his current project and write a new book about the worship of God.
 He soon began working on De cultu et amore Dei, or The Worship and Love of God.
 Swedenborg published the one and incomplete version in London in June 1745.

 In 1745, aged 57, Swedenborg was dining in a private room at a tavern in London.
 By the end of the meal, a darkness fell upon his eyes, and the room shifted character.
 Suddenly, he saw a person sitting at a corner of the room, telling him: "Do not eat too much!".
 Swedenborg hurried home, greatly frightened.
 Later that night, the same man appeared in his dreams.
 The man told Swedenborg that he was the Lord, that he had appointed Swedenborg to reveal the spiritual meaning of the Bible and would guide Swedenborg in what to write.
 That same night the spiritual world opened to him.